MehdiZonjy/json-transqlify/README.md

     on: # pre conditions are defined here
       - exp: $entity.age < 30 # only insert uses who are below 30
 ```

 #### <a name="dbPrecondition"></a>2.
 Database Query (db)
-Runs a query against the db and allows you to assert the returned result.
+Runs a query against the database and allows you to assert the returned result.
 Forexample, we want to insert a `course` but avoide duplicate titles
 ```json
 {
   "title": "Course Title"
 }
 ```

 ```yaml
 loaders:
   - insert: